Configuration Explanation

 global.image < image < portal.image

-Without going into details, it functions the same as global.ingress, but it cannot declare ingress.service.type, and all other parameters have higher priority than global.image.
+Without going into details, it functions the same as global.gateway, but it cannot declare gateway.service.type, and all other parameters have higher priority than global.image.

 3.3 Docs